getgrav/grav-learn/pages/02.content/04.media/docs.md

 **Supported Media Files**

+The following media file types are supported natively by Grav.
+Additional support for media files and streaming embeds may be added via plugins.

 | Media Type         | File Type                   |
 | :----------        | :----------                 |
 | Image              | jpg, jpeg, png, gif         |